-Do I qualify as low-risk for out of hospital birth?
+Do I qualify as low-risk for out of hospital birth or prenatal/postnatal only care with Midwives Cooperative?

 We offer a free orientation call for prospective clients where we can discuss what care looks at the Midwives Cooperative and evaluate if we are a good fit for you.
 Risk varies from person to person.
 Some may have no risk factors, some may have one or more risk factor that require a physician consultation, and some may have risk factors that do not allow us to take them into care.
 This is carefully reviewed again at your initial prenatal visit with our midwives, and then assessed continually through the pregnancy, birth and postpartum period.
 We always do our best to connect those who do not qualify for a home birth to the care of a hospital-based midwife in the area.
 Click here to schedule your free phone consultation!